ajewelbd/real-time-chat-with-socket/README.md

 ## Run in local machine

-- Ensure you have PostgreSql installed.
+- Ensure you have MongoDB installed.
+- Clone the repository in your device.
 - Open terminal and run the command to copy the env file from example.

 ```sh